ramp-shapes/ramp-shapes/README.md

 ```

 ## References
-A publication which describes this work is currently under review at
+A publication which describes this work is currently under review at TBD conference.
-Semantics-2019 conference.